soubhikbarari/svmkR/README.md

 <img src="hex.png" align="right" style="height: 128px; margin-left: 4px;"/>

 This package provides access from R to the SurveyMonkey API.
 You can browse your surveys, pick one to fetch, return to them to `data.frame` format.
-As of 1.1.3, `svmkR` also includes additional utilities to (1) analyze surveys and (2) create nice banners.
+As of 1.1.3, `svmkR` also includes additional utilities to (1) analyze surveys and (2) create presentable banners for polls.

 ### Authors